pro-cms/voyager/docs/bread/formfields/introduction.md

 Formfields are the heart of every layout.
 They display, parse and handle incoming data and input.

+## Common options

+### Column

+Here you select which column this formfield consumes.
+This can be table columns, accessor, relationship properties or relationship methods.

+### Translatable

+If you want your data to be translatable, check this box.
+Please note that some formfields, like the relationship formfield, can not be translated.

+### Title

+The title shown at the top of the formfield.
+This field is translatable.

+### Description

+The description shown below the formfield.
+This field is translatable.

+### Component

+Here you can provide a name of a custom Vue component.
+Read more how to add components to Voyager [here](../../plugin-development/components.md)

+### Classes

+This input allows you to enter additional css classes applied to the parent formfield element.

+### Validation

+Here you enter all your validation rules and messages which wil be displayed when the rule fails.
+The message field is translatable.
+Learn more about validation [here](../../bread-builder/validation.md)

 ## Overview

 This table gives you an overview of all built-in formfields and their recommended column type